Close

 Once you find out you have a bench warrant, you should speak to a lawyer before taking any other action or turning yourself in.
 A Draper, UT criminal defense lawyer can help you navigate the process and make sure you don’t make any accidental mistakes that could harm your case.
 An attorney can also inform you of potential consequences for turning yourself in so you can make an informed decision.

-How to Minimize Criminal Penalties From a Bench Warrant
+Can Having a Lawyer Minimize Criminal Penalties from a Bench Warrant?

 After you have discussed your options with a criminal defense lawyer, you can choose what you want to do next.
 While you are likely to be arrested if you turn yourself in without a lawyer, if you have legal counsel, the court is significantly more likely to work with you and schedule a hearing date to handle your case.
 Judges are very busy, so you may be asked to come to court on a different day.